mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 # Local Deployment Instructions

-This tutorial describes how to set up the development environment for the [inference](./inference) component using Docker.
+This tutorial describes how to set up the development environment for the Beneficial Ownership Engine components using Docker.

 ## Pre-requisites